bitpay/java-bitpay-client/GUIDE.md

 ### Create an invoice (extended)

 You can add optional attributes to the invoice.
-Atributes that are not set are ignored or given default values.
+Attributes that are not set are ignored or given default values.
 For example:

 ```java
 InvoiceBuyer buyer = new InvoiceBuyer();